imdongchen/dissertation-note/04-Study_one/04-Data_Analysis/result.md

 (U64)

->  During class I wasn’t sure if my teammates were doing work for that class or another thing but then seeing their dot switch between applications on the software and updates pop up on my screen I knew they were doing work for 231.
+>  During class I wasn’t sure if my teammates were doing work for that class or another thing but then seeing their dot [tool indicator] switch between applications on the software and updates pop up on my screen I knew they were doing work for 231.
 (U141)